singledigit/devops-bootcamp/lab1/dashboard.md

-# Lab 1: Launching Your First Website
+# Lab 1: Launching Your First Website - Dashboard

 ### Step 1: Open CloudFormation
 From the AWS Dashboard home page choose CloudFormation.
 You Can use the filter to help you locate the service.